umakantsharmacedcoss/developer-documentation/source/includes/_introduction.md

 # Introduction

 Welcome to the Mautic Developer Documentation.
-This documentation will go over how to build a Mautic Addon that extends the features of Mautic, how to build custom themes, and and how to integrate applications outside of Mautic using its REST API.
+This documentation will go over how to build a Mautic Plugin that extends the features of Mautic, how to build custom themes, and and how to integrate applications outside of Mautic using its REST API.

 ## Submitting Code to Mautic